 The following tips can be followed to prevent stress fracture:

-- Increase your calcium and vitamin D - have milk and yoghurt or supplements, especially if you have a family history of osteoporosis.
+• Increase your calcium and vitamin D - take milk and yoghurt or supplements, especially if you have a family history of osteoporosis.

 If a stress fracture is unrecognised and left untreated, ongoing activity can lead to a full break.
 This may be unstable and require urgent surgical fixation to prevent it from moving or displacing as this can jeopardise the hip joint, putting it at risk.

 It is important to recognise a stress fracture early to prevent this from happening.

 How long will it take to recover?

 Rehabilitation starts with two to four weeks of protected weight-bearing.
 Strengthening exercises take place at six to eight weeks.
 The average time it takes to return to sport following recovery is 12 weeks.